Bloom’s Revised Taxonomy: An Overview

 “This group was assembled by Anderson and Krathwohl and included people with expertise in the areas of cognitive psychology, curriculum and instruction, and educational testing, measurement, and assessment.
 The new adaptation also took into consideration many of Bloom’s own concerns and criticisms of his original taxonomy.”

-We will explore the changes in more detail in What Changes Were Made To Bloom’s Taxonomy?
-But as noted, the most commonly-known changes were made in the Cognitive Process Domain to the levels themselves which were changed from nouns to verbs.
+We explore the changes in more detail in An Introduction To Bloom’s Taxonomy Course but as noted, the most commonly-known changes were made in the Cognitive Process Domain to the levels themselves which were changed from nouns to verbs.
 For example, ‘Analysis’ because ‘Analyzing.’
-Also, the highest level was now ‘Creating’ and while ‘Evaluating’ became the second-highest level and Synthesis was removed entirely (or, arguably, itself synthesized with other ideas, leading to ‘Create’).
+Also, the highest level was now ‘Creating’ while ‘Evaluating’ became the second-highest level and Synthesis was removed entirely (or, arguably, itself synthesized with other ideas, leading to ‘Create’).

 Further, a Taxonomy Table was created for Bloom’s Revised Taxonomy that expands on the relationship between The Knowledge Dimension and the Cognitive Process Dimension, essentially making it a two-dimensional framework.

 For many, Bloom’s Revised Taxonomy will be thought of simply as ‘Evaluation’ becoming ‘Create,’ but for those who spend more time with the primary text of both the original and the updated version, there is considerably more thought given to critical concepts of teaching and learning and the added Taxonomy Table itself is likely more useful as a resource for improving your teaching than a simple change in levels.

 David R. Krathwohl (2002) A Revision of Bloom’s Taxonomy: An Overview, Theory Into Practice, 41:4, 212-218, DOI: 10.1207/s15430421tip4104_2